 The proposed development involves the expansion of the existing Romansbaai Abalone Farm, located on Portion 2 of Farm 712.
 This expansion aims to enhance production capacity of the farm by expanding operational facilities to meet these needs.
-Key components of the development include the expansion of the production area through two phases, the expansion of the existing pumphouse, the installation of new pipelines, and the construction of a lined seawater reservoir.
+The key components of the development include the expansion of the production area of grow-out tanks, the expansion of the existing pumphouse, the installation of new pipelines, and the construction of a lined seawater reservoir.
 Additionally, a solar power array will be integrated into the project, generating approximately 4 MW of electricity to support sustainable operations.
 The location for the expansion project is located approximately 500 m inland from the highwater mark, behind (northeast) of the existing operations.